 - 1. Any subdivision of land shall be in accordance with the requirements of Part 5 Residential Development. - 2.
 Any development application for an exhibition home is to have two sets of plans submitted.
-A set detailing the proposed development for the purpose of an exhibition home, and a second set shall detail the reinstated function of a dwelling following the cessation of the exhibition home.
+A set for the development with the purpose of an exhibition home, and second set to be when restored into a functioning dwelling.
 (This is to include any driveway, security lighting, signage, landscaping, fencing and garage change.) - 3.
-Once the exhibition home has ceased, any garages that have been used as a sales office is to be reinstated as a functioning garage with an appropriate garage door and associated driveway, prior to the release of an occupation certificate of the dwelling for residential purposes. - 4.
+Once the exhibition home has ceased, the dwelling is to be reinstated prior to the release of an occupation certificate. - 4.
 Any proposed street within an exhibition village may be held as one lot within the development until the cessation of the operation of the exhibition village.
 Subdivision and dedication of roads to Council must be completed prior to the use of dwellings for residential accommodation. - 5.
 Exhibition villages should be located on collector roads or as close to collector roads as possible, with vehicle access from a collector road. - 6.
-Exhibition homes/exhibition villages are not permitted: - a. where access is from a street with a carriageway width of less than 9.0 metres. - b. on streets which are cul-de-sacs.

-- 7. Internal streets may be closed out of hours of operation only where the streets are not yet dedicated as public roads. - 8.
-Exhibition homes must be provided with off-street parking for patrons in Table 5.7 below.
-This parking may be provided at the individual exhibition homes or at a centralised car park.
+Exhibition homes/ exhibition villages are not permitted: - where access is from a street with a carriageway width of less than 9.0 metres. - on streets which are cul-de-sacs. - 7.
+Internal streets may be closed out of hours of operation only where the streets are not yet dedicated as public roads. - 8.
+Exhibition homes must be provided with off-street parking for patrons at the rate tabulated below.
+This parking may be provided at the individual exhibition homes or at a centralized car park.